Fervent Singapore football fans begin making plans to support Lions at 2027 Asian Cup

 A supporter of the national team since 2001, he is among a dedicated group of fans who have either made arrangements or are planning to travel to cheer on the Lions at the continental showpiece.

-Singapore’s only other appearance in the competition came in the 1984 edition, a 10-team tournament which they hosted.
-They did not advance to the semi-finals after beating India 2-0, losing 2-0 to China and 1-0 to the UAE, and drawing 1-1 with Iran.
+Singapore’s only other appearance at the competition was in the 1984 edition, a 10-team tournament which they hosted.
+They did not advance to the semi-finals after beating India 2-0, losing 2-0 to China and 1-0 to the United Arab Emirates, and drawing 1-1 with Iran.

 In response to queries from The Straits Times, a Football Association of Singapore (FAS) spokesperson said it is currently unable to provide any details regarding potential travel arrangements, as information such as ticketing arrangements are still being finalised by the Asian Football Confederation and the hosts.